jongbokhi/Google-ADK/stock_research/supervisor/README.md

   * Analyzes user input.
   * Delegates tasks to the appropriate Sub-Agent.
-  * Executes internal tools (e.g., current time) when needed.
+  * Executes internal tools when needed.

 ---